The multiple coherence scales of C IV at cosmic noon: Transverse correlation analysis

-where the first regime delimited by $r_1$, is seen as a constant correlation $\xi(\Delta r)$ (which when normalized is seen as $\Xi(\Delta r)/\Delta r \propto 1/\Delta r$).
-Following \cite{Martin10}, we adopted the $r_0$ and $\gamma$ parameters form the galaxy autocorrelation function; this can be assumed if we consider that the correlation amplitudes of \ion{C}{iv} and that of galaxies are the same at scales larger than the sizes of \ion{C}{iv} enriched regions.
-We chose the result of \cite{Durkalec15} with parameters $r_0 = 5.64^{+0.69}_{-0.77}$ Mpc and $\gamma = 1.81^{+0.02}_{-0.06}$, as they study a sizable sample of 1556 galaxies at a similar redshift range $2.0 < z < 2.9$; this way the only free parameter for this model is $r_1$, for which we find a best fit at $r_1 = 597 \pm 130$ kpc, when considering the points from \cite{Martin10} (see Fig. \ref{tcf_civ2}).
-However, the flat $\xi(\Delta r)$ prediction still shows an even larger offset at small \sep\ when compared with the single power law model; this is also noticeable in the increasing correlations at the very small scales ($\Delta r < 10$ kpc) best seen in Fig. \ref{acf_r_civ}.
+where the first regime delimited by $r_1$ is seen as a constant correlation $\xi(\Delta r)$ (which when normalized is seen as $\Xi(\Delta r)/\Delta r \propto 1/\Delta r$).
+Following \cite{Martin10}, we adopted the $r_0$ and $\gamma$ parameters form the galaxy autocorrelation function; this can be assumed when we consider that the correlation amplitudes of \ion{C}{iv} and those of the galaxies are the same at scales larger than the sizes of \ion{C}{iv} enriched regions.
+We chose the result of \cite{Durkalec15} with parameters $r_0 = 5.64^{+0.69}_{-0.77}$ Mpc and $\gamma = 1.81^{+0.02}_{-0.06}$ because they studied a sizable sample of 1556 galaxies in a similar redshift range $2.0 < z < 2.9$.
+In this way, the only free parameter for this model is $r_1$, for which we found a best fit at $r_1 = 597 \pm 130$ kpc when we considered the points from \cite{Martin10} (see Fig. \ref{tcf_civ2}).
+The flat $\xi(\Delta r)$ prediction still shows an even larger offset at small \sep\ when compared with the single-power law model, however.
+This is also noticeable in the increasing correlations at very small scales ($\Delta r < 10$ kpc) and is best seen in Fig. \ref{acf_r_civ}.

-Taking this into consideration, we modified Eq. \ref{eq:break1}, to add a second break on $\xi(\Delta r)$ to account for a third regime at the smallest separations:
+Taking this into consideration, we modified Eq. \ref{eq:break1} to add a second break on $\xi(\Delta r)$ to account for a third regime at the smallest separations,